IVIanuu/injekt/README.md

 }
 ```

-3. If no injectable was found injekt will look into the package of the injected type
+3. If no injectable was found injekt will look into the package of the injected type and also in
+   all of it's arguments and super types

 Provider imports are only required if the injectable is not in the current scope
 or in a package of the injected type